getpopper/popper/docs/sections/contributing.md

 > every time you open a new terminal window (`source` commmand),
 > otherwise the `popper` command will not be found by your shell.

-## Running unittests locally
+## Running tests

-To run the unittests on your local machine, we suggest the following
+To run tests on your machine:
-approach:

 ```bash
 cd popper/